geomoetric/oldMoelio/_portfolio/2017-01-13-guide-book.md

 &nbsp;
 </div>

-A little introductory commentary by my brother and I. My philosophy on these intro pages was that I did not want to waste precious design material before diving into the semester.
+A little introductory commentary by my brother and me.
+My philosophy on these intro pages was that I did not want to waste precious design material before diving into the semester.
 I figured that I would include a few goofy pictures of myself at twenty, for something to look back upon, and as a joke for my classmates in the final critique.

 <img class="col three lazyload" data-src="{{ site.imgurl }}/img/guidesp3.png">
 <div class="col three caption">